 Clothing was used to conceal and distract attention from the bulge.
 The voluminous clothing of the 19th and early 20th centuries made it easy to conceal pregnancy.

-The Department of Heath’s guide book The expectant mother, and baby’s first month, written by Frederic Truby King and published in the 1920s, discouraged the wearing of corsets and singled out bras for particular criticism: ‘The modern brassiere, the latest invention of the devil, is as injurious as the corset because it constricts the chest and flattens out the nipples.’1
+A Department of Heath guidebook, The expectant mother, and baby’s first month, written by Frederic Truby King and published in the 1920s, discouraged the wearing of corsets and singled out bras for particular criticism: ‘The modern brassiere, the latest invention of the devil, is as injurious as the corset because it constricts the chest and flattens out the nipples.’1

 As dress became more casual, pregnancy became more obvious.
 This did not mean that women were comfortable displaying their pregnancy.
-Though books advised loose, light clothing, women often wore heavy coats in public, even over summer.
-Some shied away from public appearances – in 1957 politician Hilda Ross recalled a time she described as ‘the old, dark days when we didn’t go out for a walk except in the dark!’2
+Though books advised loose, light clothing, women often wore heavy coats in public, even in summer.
+Some shied away from public appearances – in 1957, politician Hilda Ross recalled ‘the old, dark days when we didn’t go out for a walk except in the dark!’2

 Visible pregnancy became more acceptable.
 Clothing was still baggy but did not try to hide the fact.
-By the 1990s many women proudly displayed their belly behind a light covering of stretchy material, though a 1996 study showed that pregnant women still withdrew from public places at times.
+By the 1990s many women proudly displayed their belly behind a light covering of stretchy material, though a 1996 study showed that pregnant women still avoided public places at times.